apurbo-sarkar/CSE422-PROJECT/README.md

-# Consumer Churn Classification
+# 📱 Consumer Churn Classification

-An Artificial Intelligence laboratory project focused on building an end-to-end machine learning pipeline to predict consumer churn based on demographic and behavioral attributes.
+An AI laboratory project focused on building an end-to-end machine learning pipeline to predict customer churn based on demographic and behavioral data.

 ---

 ## 📌 Project Overview
-Consumer churn is a critical challenge across industries because it directly impacts business profitability.
-This project implements a full machine learning pipeline—encompassing dataset preprocessing, exploratory data analysis (EDA), supervised model training, and unsupervised clustering—to predict whether a consumer will churn or not.
+Customer churn happens when customers stop doing business with a company.
+This project builds a complete machine learning pipeline (including data cleaning, data exploration, supervised model training, and unsupervised clustering) to predict whether a consumer will leave or stay.

-The primary objective was to establish the pipeline and rigorously evaluate predictive models, identifying how dataset properties and weak feature correlations influence model generalizability.
+The main goal was to test how well different models perform when the dataset features have very weak connections to the final target.

 ---